Why Home Automation?

 - I also have motion sensors to automate some of our lighting.

 - Our garage door is connected to Home Assistant.
 If it is left open when we leave the house, is opened while we're gone, or if we go to bed and it's still opened, Home Assistant will inform us.

-- I am adding open/close sensors to our exterior doors.
+- We have open/close sensors to our exterior doors.
 For security purposes, we can get notifications if a door is opened while we're not home, and we can also do things like flash lights or play an audible alarm.
 We can also be notified if we leave a door open when leaving the house or going to bed.

 - I will also be tying our smoke/CO detectors into Home Assistant, so that we can be alerted if any of them go off and we are not home.

-- I plan to purchase a connected thermostat, that will be able to use the smarts of Home Assistant to vary the temperature depending upon if we are home or not.
-It will also be able to access exterior whether data and turn off automatically if the temperature outside is cooler than inside (and it notify us with a recommendation to open a window).
+- I am using a connected thermostat to vary the temperature depending upon if we are home or not.
+It can also access exterior weather data and turn off automatically if the temperature outside is cooler than inside (and it notifies us with a recommendation to open a window).